adamstallard/modest/README.md

 ###Installation

-Just install node.js on your development machine and use npm (node package manager) to install modest.
+Just [install node.js](http://nodejs.org/#download) on your development machine and use npm (node package manager) to install modest.
 Then you can run ``modest`` from the command line.

-You don't need to download any of the files here; and you don't need to use node.js in any other part of your project.
+You don't need to download any of the files here; you don't need to use node.js in any other part of your project.

 1. [Install node.js](http://nodejs.org/#download)
 2. ``npm install -g modest``